 The root of all probate disputes is emotions.
 Sibling cases involve one child who believes he or she was loved more or a child who believes that his/her mother loved his sibling more.
 In the Second wife cases, there is resentment by the children of the first marriage which is the roots of the step-parent feuds in probate court.
-Conflicts can be deep-rooted or simple disagreements, but for some reason, when they end up in probate court, even a simple discord turns into a full war, sometimes even physical altercations.
+Conflicts can be deep-rooted or simple disagreements, but for some reason, when they end up in probate court, even a simple discord or estate dispute turns into a full war, sometimes even physical altercations.

 How do you fix probate disputes in Los Angeles?